langroid/langroid/docs/tutorials/non-openai-llms.md

 # Using Langroid with Non-OpenAI LLMs

 Langroid was initially written to work with OpenAI models via their API.
-This may sound limiting, but fortunately there are tools that enable you to use Langroid with many other LLMs.
+This may sound limiting, but fortunately there are tools that provide an OpenAI-like API for _hundreds_ of LLM providers.
 We show below how you can define an `OpenAIGPTConfig` object for these scenarios.
 This config object then be used to create a Langroid LLM object to interact with directly, or you can wrap it into an Agent and a Task to create a chat loop or a more complex multi-agent setup where different agents may be using different LLMs.

-## LiteLLM LLM Proxy Server
+## LiteLLM OpenAI Proxy Server
 LiteLLM is an excellent library which, among other things (see below), offers a [proxy server](https://docs.litellm.ai/docs/proxy_server) that allows you spin up a server acting as a proxy for a variety of LLM models (over a 100 providers!) at an